 - Destinations: Guilin, Chengdu, Xi’an, Beijing, Shanghai

-- Travel period: May 2016
+- Travel period: May

-- Accommodation: Mixed dorm rooms and private rooms in budget hostels
+- Accommodation: Hostel doms and private rooms

 - Food: Street food and local restaurants